azaharafernandezguizan/myPlannedTasks/index.md

 1. WTMAsturias

-2. Make a bot for Afaya publications
+2. Start a project based on chromotherapy with Raspberri Pi with Juan Manuel Rodriguez Perez.

 ## May 2018

-1. Create a project based on chromotherapy with Raspberri Pi.
+1. Continue with the project based on chromotherapy with Raspberri Pi with Juan Manuel Rodriguez Perez.

 ## June 2018

-1. Continue the project based on chromotherapy with Raspberri Pi.
+1. Make a bot for Afaya publications

 ## July 2018

-1. Create a project with Google Home, DialogFlow and Firebase.
+1. Prepare a certification

 ## August 2018

+1. Prepare a certification
 ## September 2018
 ## October 2018
 ## November 2018